UW-Madison-Bacteriology-Bioinformatics/16S_microbiome_wf/docs/pages/step-by-step.md

 ls /staging/netid/project/00_pipeline_inputs/
 ```

-you should be able to see all your paired FASTQ files - if not, try to troubleshoot the `scp` command or ask for help.
+	You should be able to see all your paired FASTQ files - if not, try to troubleshoot the `scp` command or ask for help.

 9. Navigate back to your `/home/username/16S_microbiome_wf/scripts` folder, and from there submit the dag.